 “(e) A tax abatement certified by the Mayor under this section shall continue until the end of the 10th tax year after the tax year during which the abatement begins pursuant to subsection (d) of this section; provided, that the tax abatement provided for by this section may continue until the end of the 20th tax year after the tax year during which the abatement begins pursuant to subsection (d) of this section if the Mayor determines that the abatement is necessary for the feasibility of the project;

-“(f)(1) The Mayor may, through a competitive process, certify to the Office of Tax and Revenue a real property’s eligibility to receive the tax abatement provided by this section.
-The Mayor's certification shall include:
+“(f)(1) The Mayor may, through a competitive process, certify to the Office of Tax and Revenue a real property’s eligibility to receive the tax abatement provided by this section; provided, that the Mayor shall prioritize real property that is sold, conveyed, leased, or disposed of by the District pursuant to An Act Authorizing the sale of certain real estate in the District of Columbia no longer required for public purposes, approved August 5, 1939 (53 Stat.
+1211; D.C.
+Official Code § 10-801 et seq.).

+“(2) The Mayor's certification shall include:

 “(A) A description of the real property certified to receive the tax abatement by street address, square, suffix, and lot;